-We reviewed relevant documents, including competency assessment documentation of 12 clinicians applicable for the review period January 1-June 30, 2014, and we conversed with key managers and employees.
+We reviewed relevant documents, including competency assessment documentation of 11 clinicians applicable for the review period January 1-June 30, 2014, and we conversed with key managers and employees.
 The table below shows the areas reviewed for this topic.
+The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.

 NM Areas Reviewed Findings Recommendations

 The facility had a local EAM policy or had a

 documented exemption.

 NA If the facility had an exemption, it did not

 have employees privileged to perform

 procedures using moderate or deep sedation

 that might lead to airway compromise.

-Facility policy designated a clinical subject
+Х Facility policy designated a clinical subject Facility policy did not designate a clinical 4.
+We recommended that the facility

-matter expert, such as the Chief of Staff or
+matter expert, such as the Chief of Staff or subject matter expert to oversee EAM. designate a clinical subject matter expert to

-Chief of Anesthesia, to oversee EAM.
+Chief of Anesthesia, to oversee EAM. oversee emergency airway management.

 Facility policy addressed key VHA

 requirements, including:

 Competency assessment and

 reassessment processes

 Use of equipment to confirm proper

 placement of breathing tubes

 A plan for managing a difficult airway

 Initial competency assessment for EAM

 included:

 Subject matter content elements and

 completion of a written test

 Successful demonstration of procedural

 skills on airway simulators or mannequins

 Successful demonstration of procedural

 skills on patients

-NM Areas Reviewed (continued) Findings Recommendations Reassessments for continued EAM competency were completed at the time of renewal of privileges or scope of practice and included: Review of clinician-specific EAM data Subject matter content elements and completion of a written test Successful demonstration of procedural skills on airway simulators or mannequins At least one occurrence of successful airway management and intubation in the preceding 2 years, written certification of competency by the supervisor, or successful demonstration of skills to the subject matter expert A statement related to EAM if the clinician was not a licensed independent practitioner The facility had a clinician with EAM privileges or scope of practice or an anesthesiology staff member available during all hours the facility provided patient care.
+NM Areas Reviewed (continued) Findings Recommendations X Reassessments for continued EAM competency were completed at the time of renewal of privileges or scope of practice and included: Review of clinician-specific EAM data Subject matter content elements and completion of a written test Successful demonstration of procedural skills on airway simulators or mannequins At least one occurrence of successful airway management and intubation in the preceding 2 years, written certification of competency by the supervisor, or successful demonstration of skills to the subject matter expert A statement related to EAM if the clinician was not a licensed independent practitioner None of the 11 clinicians the facility designated for out of operating room airway management coverage during selected dates January-June 2014 had current scopes of practice or documentation of any of the required elements.
+5. We recommended that the facility ensure clinicians designated for out of operating room airway management coverage have current scopes of practice and documentation of all required elements and that facility managers monitor compliance.
+The facility had a clinician with EAM privileges or scope of practice or an anesthesiology staff member available during all hours the facility provided patient care.
 Video equipment to confirm proper placement of breathing tubes was available for immediate clinician use.
 The facility complied with any additional elements required by VHA or local policy.

-Facility Profile (lowa City/636A8) FY 2015 through June 2015 1
+Facility Profile (Durham/558) FY 2015 through June 2015 1

 Type of Organization Tertiary

-Complexity Level 1b-High complexity
+Complexity Level 1a-High complexity

 Affiliated/Non-Affiliated Affiliated

-Total Medical Care Budget in Millions \$301
+Total Medical Care Budget in Millions \$553.9

-Number of:
+Number (as of July 16, 2015) of:

-Unique Patients 43,962
+Unique Patients 60,487

-Outpatient Visits 348,821
+Outpatient Visits 564,526

-Unique Employees 2 1,543
+Unique Employees 2 2,859

-Type and Number of Operating Beds (as of May):
+Type and Number of Operating Beds:

-Hospital 73
+Hospital 151

-Community Living Center NA
+Community Living Center 100

 • MH NA

-Average Daily Census (as of May):
+Average Daily Census:

-Hospital 52
+• Hospital 117

-Community Living Center NA
+Community Living Center 73

 • MH NA

-Number of Community Based Outpatient Clinics 9
+Number of Community Based Outpatient Clinics 3

-Location(s)/Station Number(s) Bettendorf/636GF
+Location(s)/Station Number(s) Greenville/558GA

-Quincy/636GG

-Waterloo/636GH

-Galesburg/636GI

-Dubuque/636GJ

-Cedar Rapids/636GN

-Ottumwa/636GS

-Sterling/636GT

-Decorah/636GU
+Raleigh/558GB

+Morehead City/558GC

-Veterans Integrated Service Network Number 23
+Veterans Integrates Service Network Number6